Top Tips for Optimizing Your Backend Search Terms

 - The most relevant keywords that focus on providing detailed information about your product

 - Keywords with enough search volume worth targeting

 - “Test keywords” you aren’t entirely sure of

-Using this section allows you to include spelling variations and other minor tweaks between different keywords.
+This section allows you to include spelling variations and minor tweaks between different keywords.
 Relevant search terms are the key to drawing attention to your quality listings.

 For the remainder of this article, we’ll discuss five tips worth considering when optimizing your Amazon listing for backend keywords.